chrisoishi/slim-easy-template/README.md

 The objective this template is use SLIM FRAMEWORK V4 with struct folders and basic helpers integrations of models, controller, database and auth (in future, maybe more).

 This template is also way to implements API efficent, organized and scalable.
-You don't need more time to understand this template, if you already used SLIM.
+You don't need many time to understand this template, if you already used SLIM.

 You can use  the Skeleton template also for develop with SLIM, this template is official: https://github.com/slimphp/Slim-Skeleton.